-He has also been instructed as a led junior in a variety of cases involving allegations such as murder, attempted murder, threats to kill and conspiracy to kidnap, falsely imprison and blackmail.
-These cases have included allegations which involve gang related shootings, pre-meditated stabbings and torture.
+He has been instructed as a led junior in a variety of cases involving allegations such as murder, attempted murder, threats to kill and conspiracy to kidnap, falsely imprison and blackmail.
+These cases have included allegations which involve gang related shootings, pre-meditated stabbings, kidnap for ransom and torture.

 Robert is frequently sought out to represent individuals in high profile cases where the Defendant risks serious damage to their reputation, such as representing police officers, prison officers, bank managers or solicitors accused of serious criminal offences.
 He also has particular skills in dealing with young offenders and handling difficult clients.